cnbbooks/lfe-sicp/fm/preface-3/church.md

 Church had started working on the λ&#8209;calculus when attempting to address the Russell Parardox [^6].
 However, it was not that goal toward which the λ&#8209;calculus was ultimately applied.
 Instead, it became useful -- essential, even -- in his efforts to define what he called "calculability" and what is now more commonly referred to as *computability*.[^7] In this the λ&#8209;calculus was an unparalleled success, allowing Church to solve the *Entschiedungsproblem* using the concept of recursive functions.

-Syntacitcally, Church's -notation made a significant improvement upon that found in the *Principia Mathematica* [^8].
-Given the *Principia* phrase $$φx̂$$ and the λ&#8209;calculus equivalent, $$λx φx$$ one benefits from the use of the later by virtue of the fact that the latter unambiguouslt states that the variable $$x$$ is bound by the term-forming operator λ.

-Thus was laid the foundation upon which John McCarthy was able to build the first programming language which used the λ&#8209;calculus: Lisp.
+Syntacitcally, Church's λ&#8209;-notation made a significant improvement upon that found in the *Principia Mathematica* [^8].
+Given the *Principia* phrase $$\phi x̂$$ and the λ&#8209;calculus equivalent, $$\lambda x \phi x$$, one benefits from the use of the latter by virtue of the fact that it unambiguously states that the variable $$x$$ is bound by the term-forming operator $$\lambda$$.
+This innovation was necessary for Church's work and a powerful tool that was put to use by John McCarthy when he built the first programming language which used the λ&#8209;calculus: Lisp.

 ---